flipper-slipper/robot_localization_cpp/README.md

 **Figure 2**: Flow chart of our particle filter algorithm

 The key differences in our approach, which we detail more in the TODO section, were how we assigned weights to particles and how we resampled these particles.
-For example, we developed two methods of resampling:
-(a) where we did a hybrid approach of sampling the top particles and randomly assigning the rest, and (b) where we simply resampled all particles.
+For example, we developed two methods of resampling: (a) where we did a hybrid approach of sampling the top particles and randomly assigning the rest, and (b) where we simply resampled all particles.
 We found our ladder implementation to be better.

-The main topics in our node where the /particle_cloud and /map topic.
-As the bag recording of the robot driving around the map played, subscribers to the odom and scan topic read data to update our particles and publish them to the /paticle_cloud for visualization in rviz.
-There are additional /map and /tf topics that served as utiliuze topics to help us viauziae the map and perform coordinate system transformations.
+The main topics in our node were the /particle_cloud and /map topic.
+As the bag recording of the robot driving around the map played, subscribers to the odom and scan topic read data to update our particles and publish them to the /particle_cloud for visualization in rviz.
+There are additional /map and /tf topics that serve as utility topics to help us visualize the map and perform coordinate system transformations.

 ![Node/Topic graph](images/image3.png)